 What causes your testosterone to dip downwards?
-As it turns out, there are both direct and indirect causes of low testosterone levels in men.
-Testicular failure – resulting from genetic and metabolic disorders, as well as autoimmune diseases and testicular trauma – is a direct cause.
+As it turns out, there are both direct and indirect causes of low T levels in men:

-High testosterone comes with a slew of health dilemmas.
+Men with high testosterone can experience a variety of troubling symptoms and possible health consequences.
 You may experience more aggressive and irritable behavior, more acne and oily skin, even worse sleep apnea (if you already have it), and an increase in muscle mass.
-With too much testosterone pumping through your system, you may have a lower sperm count and shrunken testicles.
+With too much testosterone pumping through your system, you may have a lower sperm count (due to decreased sperm production) and shrunken testicles.

-Elevated testosterone levels are a possible outcome of testicular or adrenal tumors.
+Too much testosterone in men can result from testicular or adrenal tumors.
 Even if these tumors are benign – that is, they aren’t malignant or cancerous – they can still boost testosterone levels to unhealthy levels, as can steroid use and abuse.

 And if you don’t treat your high testosterone levels?
 High testosterone will raise your “bad” cholesterol levels, and can thus seriously harm your heart – potentially resulting in a heart attack or stroke.
 Risk of sleep apnea and infertility is also heightened if you have high testosterone.

 Because high and low testosterone levels are both disruptive to your health, it’s critical that your testosterone levels are within a healthy range.
-But how can you check your testosterone levels?
-You can easily measure your testosterone levels with EverlyWell’s Testosterone Test, and discuss any unhealthy testosterone levels with your healthcare provider.
+But how can you check your testosterone?
+You can easily measure your testosterone with EverlyWell’s Testosterone Test, and discuss any unhealthy levels with your healthcare provider.